okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### Bugs fixed in 2023.01.0

-* During the authenticator enrollment flow using the `/authorize` endpoint, users couldn't enroll in the Custom APP authenticator.
+* During the authenticator enrollment flow using the `/authorize` endpoint, users couldn't enroll in the Custom App authenticator.
 (OKTA-558352)